containers/podman-desktop/website/blog/2023-03-21-5-things-to-know-for-a-docker-user.md

 ---
 title: 5 things to know about Podman Desktop for a Docker user
-description: Important thinks to know when switching from Docker Desktop to Podman Desktop
+description: Important things to know when switching from Docker Desktop to Podman Desktop
 slug: 5-things-to-know-for-a-docker-user
 authors: [benoitf]
 tags: [podman-desktop, docker, migrating]